-There are three main types of fatigue on top of the “I’m not getting enough sleep” kind.
+There are five main types of fatigue on top of the “I’m not getting enough sleep” kind.

 Each has it’s own underlying causes and therefore each needs to be managed differently – this is the excellence that is natural medicine – receiving individualised care for your specific situation.

-Adrenal exhaustion is a real phenomenon.
+While medical research has found no evidence for “adrenal fatigue” we do see exhaustion as a result of burnout as a real phenomenon.
 The adrenal glands sit on top of the kidneys and, as their name implies, produce adrenaline (also known as epinephrine) and cortisol.

-Cortisol is normally produced in a cyclical fashion in the body – typically rising early in the morning to help you get out of bed.
-An early sign of adrenal fatigue is difficulty getting up even after a good nights sleep.
+Another chemical called cortisol is also made in the adrenal gland.
+It is normally produced in a cyclical fashion in the body – typically rising early in the morning to help you get out of bed.
+An early sign of “adrenal fatigue” is difficulty getting up even after a good nights sleep.
 The adrenals also stimulate increases in blood sugar levels and problems with blood sugar control can be linked to adrenal fatigue.

-When a person is under continuous or prolonged excessive stress, these effects become standard giving rise to burnout – which may also be associated with cardiovascular problems, digestive issues, poor skin, mood problems and so on.
-Sometimes the mess that people get into gets referred to as a “nervous breakdown”.
+When a person is under continuous or prolonged excessive stress, these effects are continuous giving rise to burnout – which may also be associated with heart problems, digestive issues, poor skin, mood problems and so on.
+Sometimes the mess that people get into is referred to as “burnout” or having a “nervous breakdown”.

 If you suspect you have any degree of adrenal fatigue, an appointment is strongly recommended.
 Your naturopath will work with you to develop a programme to halt and reverse this condition before it deteriorates further.

 Adrenal failure or Addison’s Disease is the most extreme form of adrenal exhaustion.
 It comes on gradually, usually after a long period of deterioration – from months to years or even decades.
-It is treated with supplemental cortisone (eg prednisone) which is not without side effects.
+This is a medically managed condition and is treated with supplemental cortisone (e.g., prednisone).